 Mental preparation is a good idea no matter what event you choose.
 Sure, you can probably get by in a short event without having a good look at where you are and where you’re headed… But why?

 Why would you not want to take the opportunity to have a look in the mirror, truly see who is looking back at you, and make a plan?
 This piece could quite literally be the single most important choice you make in training.
 This is what will help you keep the train on the tracks when things are not going your way.
 Not just in the middle of a 200 km gravel race but a good mental training plan can help to keep yourself balanced in work, life, and training.
-If you need a simple, proven guided approach to tackling your biggest challenges you can find a plan here.
-Why not have every advantage that you can have.

 Having a meal/nutrition plan can be the difference between smiling so hard you come back with bugs in your teeth and relying on finding those bugs for a snack.